tivaliy/ghdl-jenkins-swarm-slave/README.md

 GHDL is an open-source simulator for the VHDL language.

-*ghdl-jenkins-swarm-slave* allows you to compile and execute VHDL code directly in docker container.
+`ghdl-jenkins-swarm-slave` allows you to compile and execute VHDL code directly in docker container.
-*ghdl-jenkins-swarm-slave* can be used as a part of CI (Continuous Integration) infrastructure ([Gerrit + Jenkins](https://github.com/tivaliy/ci-infra)) for VHDL-like projects, e.g. VHDL code syntax checking job, unit testing job and so on.
+Can be used as a part of CI (Continuous Integration) infrastructure ([Gerrit + Jenkins](https://github.com/tivaliy/ci-infra)) for VHDL-like projects, e.g. VHDL code syntax checking job, unit testing job and so on.
 For more information about GHDL see [https://github.com/tgingold/ghdl](https://github.com/tgingold/ghdl)

 ## Running